skip to main content

 • the project is listed in the council's Infrastructure Delivery Plan / Infrastructure Funding Statement or is for infrastructure that supports growth of the area

-Once the application forms requesting CIL funding have been validated by a council officer, initial assessment of the projects will then take place.
+Once the application forms requesting CIL funding have been reviewed by a council officer, initial assessment of the projects will then take place.
 The projects will be assessed based on the following headings:

-Projects will be viewed favourably if they lever in other funds that would not otherwise be available, particularly where those funds may not be available in future years, or where it makes use of match funding.
+Projects will be viewed more favourably if they lever in other funds that would not otherwise be available, particularly where those funds may not be available in future years, or where it makes use of match funding.
+Match funding support of an appropriate level from the relevant Town or Parish Council, whether from the Parish Neighbourhood Allocation ('meaning proportion') or other parish funds, will also provide greater support to the application and show the prioritisation the Parish Council places on the project.

-The outcome of this review of applications for funding of less than £50,000 will then be reported to the Leader, and the Executive Councillor for Planning with the Corporate Director (Place), and the Chief Planning Officer.
-Decisions on applications seeking funding of £50,000.00 or less will be made at this point and reported for information at the next Strategic bid report to Cabinet.
-All other applications (more than £50,000.00) will be reported to Cabinet for consideration and approval.
-Cabinet will also be informed of the decisions already made on smaller applications in order to ensure it has the full picture.
+The outcome of this review of applications for funding of £100,000 or less will then be reported to the Leader, and the Executive Councillor for Planning with the Corporate Director (Place), and the Chief Planning Officer.
+Decisions on applications seeking funding of £100,000.00 or less will be made at this point and reported for information at the next Strategic bid report to Cabinet.
+All other applications (more than £100,000.00) will be reported to Cabinet for consideration and approval.
+Cabinet will also be informed of the decisions already made on smaller applications in order to ensure it has the full picture, with updates to the ongoing projects.

-There may be occasions where the release of CIL funds is required for urgent or unforeseen infrastructure requirements.
-In these cases, a decision on an application will be made by either the Leader and the Executive Councillor for Planning in consultation with the Corporate Director (Place), the Chief Planning Officer (if for £50,000 or less) or Cabinet (if it is for over £50,000.00) for approval for the release of further funds at the earliest opportunity.
+There may be occasions, in exceptional circumstances, where the release of CIL funds is required for urgent or unforeseen infrastructure requirements.
+Permission must be gained in advance of submissions for these projects to be submitted by the Leader and Executive Councillor for Planning.
+In these cases, a decision on an application will be made by either the Leader and the Executive Councillor for Planning in consultation with the Corporate Director (Place), the Chief Planning Officer (if for £100,000 or less) or Cabinet (if it is for over £100,000.00) for approval for the release of further funds at the earliest opportunity.

 Successful applicants of CIL funding will be expected to maintain communication with Huntingdonshire District Council on the progress of their project after a decision has been made to provide funding.
 Where funding has been agreed, the scheme applicant will be expected to first provide information to justify funding being transferred, this includes for any milestone payments.

 Applicants should continue to provide information until the scheme has been completed and all CIL funding has been spent.
-As a minimum, an annual report, providing information on the progress of each scheme that funding has been allocated to, will be needed.
+As a minimum, a quarterly update, providing information on the progress of each scheme that funding has been allocated to, will be needed.
 A requirement to submit this information forms part of the agreement (Contract) that successful external applicants are required to sign between themselves and Huntingdonshire District Council.

-The CIL Regulations 2010 (as amended) require the 'meaningful proportion' to be used to support the development of the local area by funding:
+The CIL Regulations 2010 (as amended) require the Neighbourhood Allocation, or 'meaningful proportion', to be used to support the development of the local area by funding:

 • the provision, improvement, replacement, operation, or maintenance of infrastructure; or